SkyAPM/go2sky/README.md

 go2sky.SpanID(ctx)
 ```

-## Reporter
+## Periodically Report
-g2sky does not guarantee that finished segments are reported.
-Segments that
+Go2sky agent reports the segments periodically.
-finish just before the program exit might not be reported.
+It would not wait for all finished segments reported when the service exits.

 # Advanced Concepts